-Celia Wyatt unpacks the work of Christian crisis pregnancy centres and describes a positive and Christian way to engage with women and partners facing the dilemma of an unplanned pregnancy or who are struggling after an abortion.
+Celia Wyatt and Sophie Guthrie-Kummer unpack the work of Christian crisis pregnancy centres and describe a positive and Christian way to engage with women and partners facing the dilemma of an unplanned pregnancy or who are struggling after an abortion.
 This seminar will promote your understanding of the issues and equip you to respond to women with both the truth and grace of the gospel.

-Celia Wyatt: has spent the last 20 years working with a Christian Crisis Pregnancy Centre in London, formerly as Executive Director, now as manager of their prison counselling project.
+Celia Wyatt has spent the last 20 years working with a Christian Crisis Pregnancy Centre in London, formerly as Executive Director, now as manager of their prison counselling project.
 She originally trained as a nurse and later retrained as a counsellor.